olapacult/Git-summary/README.md

 `git branch -d <branch-name>`

 ### Merging Branches
-Merging a branch in Git involves combining the changes from one branch into another, typically to integrate new features or updates into the main codebase.
+Merging a branch in Git combines the changes from one branch into another - typically to integrate new features or updates into the main codebase.

 To merge changes from the selected branch into the current branch:
 `git merge <branch-name>`